 Our Family Lawyers at Fosters can help you both understand and engage in the entire divorce procedure.

-The length of time for a divorce will vary from one to another, although if matters run smoothly, it is not uncommon for an uncontested divorce to take between 4 and 6 months.
-It may take longer, if for example, there are finances to deal with, if the Respondent chooses not to engage, or if he or she cannot be found.
+The length of time for a divorce will vary from one to another although, if matters run smoothly, it is not uncommon for an uncontested divorce to take between four and six months.
+It may take longer if, for example, there are finances to deal with, if the Respondent chooses not to engage, or if he or she cannot be found.

 The application for divorce is contained in the divorce petition and is presented to the Court by the petitioning spouse, or the Petitioner.
 The other spouse is known as the Respondent.